geomagpy/magpy/README.md

 #### 5.1.1 Basic data characteristics

-Lets firstly check what data is actually contained in the data stream.
+Firstly check what data is actually contained in the data stream.
 If you want to now which column keys are used in the current data set use

         print (data.variables())